 We determined the estimated fair value of the Notes (as defined in Note 6.
-Notes Payable) from the debt facility using Level 3 inputs, or significant unobservable inputs.
-The estimated fair value of the Notes was determined by comparing the difference between the estimated fair value of the Notes with and without the Financing Derivative by calculating the respective present values from future cash flows using an 18.4% and 19.5% weighted average market yield at March 31, 2015 and December 31, 2014, respectively.
+Notes Payable) using Level 3 inputs, or significant unobservable inputs.
+The estimated fair value of the Notes was determined by comparing the difference between the estimated fair value of the Notes with and without the Financing Derivative by calculating the respective present values from future cash flows using a weighted average market yield of 13.3% and 13.5% at March 31, 2016 and December 31, 2015, respectively.